drbap/magicuser-theme-for-obsidian/README.md

 ![Distraction-free Mode Draggable](images/magicuser_theme_distraction_free_draggable.gif)

 - When you enable distraction-free mode with the Style Settings plugin, you can drag the window by the **tab title header** (the top bar with the file name and breadcrumb) or by the **right part of the status bar** (the lower right corner).

-- To maximize the window in distraction-free mode, double-click the **tab title header** or the **status bar corner**.
-To close, maximize, or minimize the window, right-click either area and select the desired option from the menu.

 - *Style Settings*: You can add a **shortcut** to toggle distraction-free mode.
 You can also activate/deactivate distraction-free mode using the **command palette**.